 Ocmulgee Heritage Trail

 The Ocmulgee Heritage Trail is the only riverside trail and park system in Central Georgia.
 Take a timeout from the chaos of every day life with your pooch and enjoy a peaceful walk through Central City Park or Amerson Park.
-Many of Macon’s historic treasures can be found on along the trail including: Ocmulgee National Monument, Rose Hill Cemetery, and Gateway Park.
+Many of Macon’s historic treasures can be found on along the trail including: Ocmulgee Mounds National Historical Park, Rose Hill Cemetery, and Gateway Park.